 “Over on the north side of this wonderful mountain so peculiar in shape, standing like the ruins of some great walled city with its tall spires and huge monuments, there has been discovered an ancient mining camp.
 Whether this mining was done by the Indians and Mexicans of the last century, or whether the operations date to years when de Vaca and Black Stephen started from the coast of Florida to find the gold fields toward the setting sun, may never be known.
 It is certain, however, that there are shafts and tunnels and drifts and stopes and the clearly-defined walls of a great mine.
 On the dumps are found tons of rock which without doubt came out of these workings.”

-Well, let’s get to the good stuff.
-First, this is diagram of a typical VMS deposit.
+Below is diagram of a typical VMS deposit.
 The Cerro Negra orebody is a little different in that it was formed under a layer of basalt, about 100 feet thick, but there is still abundant jasper, and jasperoid that vented through the basalt to the surface.

-This is photo below is looking north towards the Cerro Negra ore body.
+This is photo below is looking south towards the Cerro Negra ore body.
 Much of the center of the uppermost portion of of the deposit has been removed that borders the rhyolite, forming a deep subsidence zone; It is guessed that a thickness between 20 to 40 feet was mined.
 It appears that they focused on the richest supergene ore beneath the drainages.

 This is what the rhyolite looks like.
 It resembles the “Imperial porphyry” of Rome

-There is definite proof of subsidence and is on the ridge just north of Cerro Negra (the photo is looking south).
+There is definite proof of subsidence, and this is on the ridge just north of Cerro Negra (the photo is looking south).
 This probably appeared long after 1848, after the timber posts and matt rotted and compressed.
 These are beds of silicified tuff that are tipped upwards; their edges are not eroded (Flatiron is in the background).

 Even though a lot of mining took place here, they still barely scratched the surface.